jinglescode/jinglescode.github.io/_posts/2020-05-28-state-of-the-art-language-models-2020.md

 In order to resolve the issue, two separate streams, namely content and query representation, are used.
 Computationally, the query stream is trainable, and the content stream is initialized with corresponding word embeddings.

 A large number of permutations cause slow training convergence of the model.
 Therefore, the author chose only to predict the last section of a factorization order.
 As such, speed and memory are saved as query representation need not be computed for the leading tokens.

+---

+So, can deep learning models like BERT ever understand language?
+This [article on Neptune blog](https://neptune.ai/blog/ai-limits-can-deep-learning-models-like-bert-ever-understand-language) describes the three aspects that we should look for to understand NLP.